 3. Follow In The Steps Of Pilgrims

 Word of miracles happening at Rocamadour spread drawing people to make their way to the holy site.
-Henry the II of England made his way to Rocamadour France as did King Louis IX of France.
+Henry II of England made his way to Rocamadour France as did King Louis IX of France.

 Stand at the bottom of the Grand Escalier, consisting of 216 steps, and imagine the pilgrims ascending on their knees, saying the rosary on each step.